Anjana984/Java-Student-Database-Mini-Project/README.md

 3.then you have to choose an option depend on what you want to do out of 5 cases

-4.only 'Updating' will give you the changes you made , in real time , other wise you have to check it by viewing data
+4.only 'Updating' will show you the changes you made - in real time , other wise you have to check your changes by viewing data